BrianWill-Unity/dots-api-guide/api_creating_entities.md

 ## **getting and setting component values**

 *While it is possible to get and set components directly through `EntityManager`, it is usually not optimal or appropriate to do so.
 Instead, we should more commonly get and set components in jobs iterating over the entities matching a query.
-This is covered elsewhere with `IJobChunk` and `Entities.ForEach`.*
+This is covered elsewhere with `IJobChunk`, `Entities.ForEach`, and `SystemBase`.*

 - `GetComponentData<T>(Entity)` returns `T`
 - `SetComponentData<T>(Entity, T)`